DCC-EX/dcc-ex.github.io/docs/index.rst

       - |EX-R-LOGO-SMALL|
     * - Our DCC command station for controlling your model railroad
       - Our user friendly command station software installer
-      - The included scripting language for automating your model railroad
+      - The in-built scripting language for automating your model railroad
     * - |EX-WT-LOGO-SMALL|
       - |EX-TT-LOGO-SMALL|
       - |EX-DCCI-LOGO-SMALL|